 Nemo has come on very strong in the tent market with a number of quality offerings for backpackers.
-We took the updated 2019 two-person version of their high-end Dagger for an early-season trip into the Grand Canyon and were very pleased with the well-balanced design.
+Updated last year, we took the two-person version of their high-end Dagger for an early-season trip into the Grand Canyon and were very pleased with the well-balanced design.
 The Dagger’s combination of roominess, ease of use, and weight puts it squarely among our favorite tents.
 Below we break down the Dagger’s weight, livability and interior space, durability, weather protection, and more.
 To see how it stacks up, see our article on the best backpacking tents.

 Despite an ever-growing number of ultralight tents hitting the market, the Nemo Dagger 2P remains the gold standard for weight and livability.
-With a listed trail weight of 3 pounds 5 ounces, the 2019 version of the tent remains very competitive and isn’t a burden to carry.
-Among top backpacking models, MSR’s Hubba Hubba NX (3 pounds 8 ounces) and REI’s Quarter Dome (3 pounds 5 ounces) are a near match, while the more expensive and less durable Copper Spur HV undercuts the Dagger at 2 pounds 12 ounces.
-You can save quite a bit more weight with the Big Agnes Fly Creek HV UL2 (1 pound 15 ounces) and Nemo’s Hornet (1 pounds 15 ounces) and Dragonfly (2 pounds 10 ounces), but the Dagger is much roomier for two backpackers and we think those models are best for solo trips.
+With a listed packaged weight of 3 pounds 14 ounces, the tent remains very competitive and isn’t a burden to carry.
+Among top backpacking models, MSR’s Hubba Hubba NX (also 3 lbs.
+14 oz.) and REI’s Quarter Dome 2 (3 lbs.
+12 oz.) are a near match, while the more expensive and less durable Copper Spur HV undercuts the Dagger at 3 pounds 2 ounces.
+You can save quite a bit more weight with the Big Agnes Fly Creek HV UL2 (2 lbs.
+5 oz.) and Nemo’s Hornet (2 lbs.
+6 oz.) and Dragonfly (3 lbs.
+1 oz.), but the Dagger is much roomier for two backpackers, and we think those models are best for solo trips.

 Where the Dagger truly shines is its generous interior space.
 All too often, one or both of our sleeping pads make their way up the sidewalls of a so-called two-person model, but not here.
 Two regular-width mats fit side-by-side with room to spare, the symmetrical floor is expansive enough to accommodate a long sleeping bag, and the sidewalls are stretched to be nearly vertical.
 And while the tent peaks at 42 inches tall right in the center, the dual hubs and bent poles at each end of the tent (a new feature for 2019) create an openness that makes it easy to sit upright almost anywhere without hitting the ceiling.
 The net result is a truly comfortable place for two backpackers to sleep for the night.

-For comparison, we’ve also tested Nemo’s ultralight Hornet and Dragonfly (a new model for this year), which weigh considerably less but have heavily tapered designs.
+For comparison, we’ve also tested Nemo’s ultralight Hornet and Dragonfly, which weigh considerably less but have heavily tapered designs.
 The walls of those tents have more of an inward slope, and both the Hornet and Dragonfly can just barely fit two regular-width pads side-by-side.
 This type of design is fine for solo use or for two people in a pinch who really want some of the lightest set-ups available—and don’t mind being in close quarters—but they’re almost bivy sack-like in nature.
 In most circumstances, we prefer the Dagger.